Arnold & Mabel Beckman

 Mabel remained Dr. Beckman’s lifelong confidante and sounding-board.
 As they began contemplating the formation of the Arnold and Mabel Beckman Foundation, she was instrumental in developing the mission of the Foundation and the early gifts to establish the Beckman Institutes at Caltech, University of Illinois, Urbana-Champaign, City of Hope, University of California-Irvine, and Stanford University.

-Mrs. Beckman passed away after a long struggle cancer in June 1989.
+Mrs. Beckman passed away after a long struggle with cancer in June 1989.
 She is buried next to her husband in Cullom, Illinois.

 Dr. Beckman died on May 18, 2004 at Scripps Green Hospital in La Jolla, California.
 He was 104 years old.
 He is buried next to his beloved wife, Mabel, in his birthplace in Cullom, Illinois.